 Definitely pack them in some sort of plastic bag, and maybe even wrap them in bubble wrap, as it’s entirely possible that the sticks could crack and leak.

-Is it Okay to Use Glow Sticks on Dark Rides?
+Is it Okay to Use Glow Sticks and Light Up Toys on Dark Rides?

 Sometimes toddlers are scared of dark rides, and their parents want to give them a glow stick to calm and comfort them and allow them to enjoy the ride.